gruntwork-io/terraform-google-network/modules/network-firewall/README.md

 connection is allowed between a source and a target or a target and a destination, all subsequent traffic in either direction will be allowed as long as the connection is active.

-This module adds rules for 3 [network `tags`](https://cloud.google.com/vpc/docs/add-remove-network-tags) that can be applied to instances, similar to the division between subnetworks.
+This module adds rules for 4 [network `tags`](https://cloud.google.com/vpc/docs/add-remove-network-tags) that can be applied to instances, similar to the division between subnetworks.

 * `public` - allow inbound traffic from all sources

+* `public-restricted` - allow inbound traffic from specific subnetworks on the internet

 * `private` - allow inbound traffic from within this network